 Health programmes at Amchara are tailed to an individual’s needs and goals.
 We are all different, so one size never fits all.

-Amchara’s ethos combines naturopathic principals and functional medicine and aims to tackle the underlying causes of ill-health.
+Amchara’s ethos combines naturopathic principles and functional medicine and aims to tackle the underlying causes of ill-health.

-I’d tried detoxing before on several occasions but I’d never persisted very long.
+I’d tried detoxing before on several occasions but I’d never persisted for very long.